AnushreyaM/dictionary-attack/README.md

 # Dictionary Attack
 This repository contains a simple example of a dictionary attack coded in Java.

+Run the parallelised versin of this code by executing the following commands : javac DictionaryAttack4.java java DictionaryAttack

 ## Description of Repository Content

 Here are the files you can find in this repository: